Steamboat Willie: Release and reception

 The success of Steamboat Willie led to international fame for Walt Disney and Mickey Mouse.

 Variety magazine's issue on November 21, 1928, said:

 Not the first animated cartoon to be synchronized with sound effects, but the first to attract favorable attention.
 This one represents a high order of cartoon ingenuity, cleverly combined with sound effects.
 The union brought forth laughs galore.
 Giggles came so fast at the Colony [Theater] they were stumbling over each other.
 It's a peach of a synchronization job all the way, bright, snappy, and fit the situation perfectly.
 Cartoonist, Walter Disney.
 With most of the animated cartoons qualifying as a pain in the neck, it's a signal tribute to this particular one.
 If the same combination of talent can turn out a series as good as Steamboat Willie they should find a wide market if the interchangeability angle does not interfere.
 Recommended unreservedly for all wired houses.

 The Film Daily on November 25, 1928, said:

 This is what Steamboat Willie has: First, a clever and amusing treatment; secondly, music and sound effects added via the Cinephone method.
 The result is a real tidbit of diversion.
 The maximum has been gotten from the sound effects.
 Worthy of bookings in any house wired to reproduce sound-on-film.
 Incidentally, this is the first Cinephone-recorded subject to get a public exhibition and at the Colony [Theater], New York, is being shown over Western Electric equipment.

+Columbia Pictures reissued the film after Walt Disney Productions switched distributors.